 Before you use any tool, make sure that you read the instruction manual that comes with it to ensure you’re using it safely.

-Also, invest in a decent pair of safety goggles, a dust mask and ear muffs.
+When in and around your project site, ensure that you’re always wearing appropriate safety footwear to protect your feet.
+Also, invest in a decent pair of safety goggles, a dust mask and earmuffs.
 Make sure that you also keep your mobile phone on you in event of an emergency – just don’t use it when operating power tools.

 It’s always a good idea to have a measuring tape handy, but especially when you’re remodelling your home.
 You’re going to need to measure all sorts of things, so look for an easy to use measuring tape right off the bat.